 - Will you regret giving up a year from now?
 Imagine yourself a year from now.
 A year smarter, a year older, and hopefully a year further along.
 Is “Future You” going to be pumped about you having quit today?

 The answers to these three questions should put you back in touch with the inner fire you possessed at the beginning of the year.

 4. Success is a process, not an outcome.

 We get so wrapped up with achieving a specific time, or placing, or qualifying for a team, that we forget that true success in the pool is the day-to-day process, the daily stretch to go just a little bit further, the ongoing effort to get a tiny bit better than we were yesterday.
+It’s about making today’s swim workout just a little bit better than yesterday.
 Stop thinking about the mountain of work ahead of you, and direct all of your attention and efforts at the very next step, and nothing else.